-You’re a founder, CEO or other HR / benefits decision-maker at a small to mid-size business.
-You’re at an exciting company that cares about employees and sees the team as the key to its success.
+You’re a founder, CEO, HR professional, or other benefits decision-maker at a small to mid-size business.
+You’re at an exciting company that cares about employees and sees the team as the key to success.
 Maybe your company has a young, millennial workforce and you want to show them you’re invested in them as people.
-You probably have some traditional benefits for the team (medical, retirement), maybe even some unique or innovative perks (free lunch, anyone?).
+You probably have some traditional benefits for the team (medical, retirement), and maybe even some unique or innovative perks (free lunch, anyone?).
 You may or may not have dental benefits.
 But you probably should, and here’s why.

 Competition for talent (bonus: increased loyalty)